1992 Electronic Zoo

 The game was described as a mixture of arcade and RPG action, a sort of cross between Corporation and Dungeon Master.
 In April 1992, Amiga Action magazine released a demo of the game, so thankfully you can check out the game for itself.
 Amiga GTW has more details regarding the demo over on its page at http://www.abime.net/games/view/game/id/4432

 Amiga GTW have also been provided some extra graphics from artist Brian van de Peer from the title.
 Brian doesn’t give a reason for the game not being released, but just suggests contacting the programmer to find out why.
 Apparently the game was very almost complete.

-With thanks to Karl Kuras for the heads up, Adrian Simpson for additional info, Stephen (Mort) Stuttard for the hi-res scans and Ross Sillifant for the additional scans.
+With thanks to Karl Kuras for the heads up, Adrian Simpson for additional info, David Jorge for the Thalamus newsletter scan, Stephen (Mort) Stuttard for the hi-res scans and Ross Sillifant for the additional scans.